 12+ In June 2016, I wrote a review of Jerome and His Women by Joan O'Hagan for Writing NSW.
-The book's publisher, Joan's daughter, Denise O'Hagan of Black Quill Press, liked it and we started corresponding.
+The book's publisher and Joan's daughter, Denise O'Hagan of Black Quill Press, liked it, and we started corresponding.
 Recently Denise asked if I could edit the review for another online publication, Live Encounters.
 I had to cull it from 477 words to 300!

 I'd enjoyed reading and reviewing Jerome and His Women.
 Set in Ancient Rome during an intense period of upheaval, the book tells the tale of St Jerome and the pious, wealthy women who help him translate the Bible from Greek to Latin.

 There were three elements to my 477-word review:

 - A synopsis of the story

 Could I condense this into 300 words?
 Even Denise, who is a publisher and editor, commented, "I know it's a pain, so if you don't have the time, I fully understand!"